yzemaze/carcassonne-probabilities/README.md

 [html page](carcassonne-draw-probabilities.html) that does the same as the python script.
 It’s self-contained (includes JS and CSS), so it could be used locally or [online](https://yzemaze.de/bga/carcassonne-draw-probabilities.html).

-[Permutation analyzer](carcassonne-permutation-analyzer.html) ([online](https://yzemaze.de/bga/carcassonne-permutation-analyzer.html)) calculates the probability of specific tile distribution conditions being met across all possible tile permutations or simulations.
+[Permutation analyzer](carcassonne-permutation-analyzer.html) ([online](https://yzemaze.de/bga/carcassonne-permutation-analyzer.html)) calculates the probability of specific tile distribution conditions being met across all possible tile permutations.
 You can define complex conditions for specific tiles remaining with up to 3 sets of (multiple) quantitative rules (at least/most/exactly N of certain tiles/tile groups) combined with logical operators.
 Only one combination can feature the special operator ```before```, but many roads lead to Rome.
 Due to limitations in some specific cases you may also need to select the correct evaluation order.
 For <= 10 tiles an exact permutation analysis is possible, but might still be slower than a simulation.
 For > 10 tiles only simulations are available.

 ## Please note